Vasniktel/wikidata-qrank-api/README.md

 API for selectively querying Wikidata [QRank ranking](https://github.com/brawer/wikidata-qrank)

 ## Description
-This is a simple Flask API for selectively querying ranks for wikidata entities.
-The API uses data [wikidata-qrank](https://github.com/brawer/wikidata-qrank).
+This is a simple REST API for selectively querying ranking data for wikidata entities.
+The API uses [wikidata-qrank](https://github.com/brawer/wikidata-qrank).
-It works by periodically querying data from wikidata-qrank and providing it as an API.
+It works by periodically fetching data from wikidata-qrank and providing it as an API.

 ## Configuration
 Configurations are provided via the following environment variables: